KuasaSemi/aquarius-docs/docs/tutorials/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image36.png"/>
 </p>

-3. Selecting the .res will open up the visualiser window as below. **Contour Plot** and **Cut Line Plot** are used to visualise the device's intrinsic material paramters.
+3. Selecting the .res will open up the visualiser window as below. **Contour Plot** and **Cut Line Plot** are used to visualise the device's intrinsic material parameters.
 The **External Plot** helps to visualise the response to the external sources like I-V and C-V.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image37.png"/>